-Generic name: isoleucine, leucine, lysine acetate, methionine, phenylalanine, threonine, tryptophan, valine, alanine, arginine, histidine, proline, serine, tyrosine and glycine
+Generic name: isoleucine, leucine, lysine acetate, methionine, phenylalanine, threonine, tryptophan, valine, alanine, arginine, histidine, proline, serine, tyrosine, glycine, sodium chloride, potassium acetate, phosphoric acid and magnesium acetate

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.